Keksuccino/docs_fancymenu/action-scripts.md

 - Double-clicking the value of an action lets you edit the value without going into the full value editing screen.
 - IF statement chains (with appended ELSE/ELSE-IF statements), WHILE loops and Folders can be collapsed (only visual, does not affect script logic).
 - The editor always adds new actions below the selected entry (or nested in the selected chain/loop/folder).
+- Right-clicking the dark-grey script area background opens a context menu with options to add actions, statements and everything else important.

 # Actions in Detail